EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 **Current Issues:**
-DHCP server on spine does not assign IP to leafs **Roadmap:**
+DHCP server on spine does not assign IP to leafs add test ping to the client scripts so that they automatically register themselves at the server **Roadmap:**
   - refresh information in dockerhub readme
   - if time remains: